-China vows ‘clamp down’ on cryptocurrency trading, bans crypto mining
+China vows to ‘clamp down’ on cryptocurrency trading, bans crypto mining

 While some Internet users mocked China’s “100th ban” on trading cryptocurrencies, some in China on Friday were despondent.
 “All [crypto] believers die in the hands of the party,” one wrote on Weibo, referring to China’s ruling Communist Party.

+On Thursday, a key payment deadline came and went, edging the real estate giant closer to default that many worry could ripple and affect the global economy.

+After a week of wild swings as investors fretted over Evergrande, the Dow and the S&P 500 index were both weakly positive.
+The tech-heavy Nasdaq was down 0.4 percent, or 60 points on Friday morning Eastern time.

-Pei Lin Wu and Alicia Pei contributed to this report from Taipei.
+Pei Lin Wu and Alicia Pei in Taipei and Taylor Telford in Washington contributed to this report.